Getting lost: Process

-Lost person behavior

-Search and rescue teams have identified some behavioral patterns in people who get lost in wilderness settings, and they use those patterns to improve the likelihood of finding lost people.
-For example, lost people tend to follow linear features (e.g., a stream) and to go downhill.
+Getting lost at sea is a special case of getting lost, as large bodies of water may be bereft of landmarks.
+A person who becomes lost at sea is called a castaway, and a number of people have disappeared mysteriously at sea, with some presumably having first gotten lost at sea.
+Getting lost at sea in the water (as opposed to in a vessel) presents different environmental threats to getting lost on land, due to immersion and the potential for hypothermia.

 Historical occasions

-There have been some historically notable instances of people getting lost and either being rescued or dying.
+There have been several historically notable instances of people getting lost and then either managing to discern their location or find help, or being rescued, or dying.
 George Shannon, the youngest adult member of the Lewis and Clark Expedition got lost on two occasions after being separated from the expedition.
 On August 26, 1804, he was sent to retrieve two pack horses; he was separated from the party for sixteen days and nearly starved, as he went without food for twelve days except for some grapes and rabbits.
 At first he thought he was behind the expedition, so he sped up thinking he could catch up.
 Then, getting hungry, he went downstream to look for a trading party he could stay with.
 Finally John Colter was sent to find him.
 The second time was on August 6, 1805, when the expedition was at the Three Forks.
 Shannon was dispatched up a fork the party had named Wisdom (the middle fork was named Jefferson and the placid fork, Philanthropy).
 He rejoined the party after three days by backtracking to the forks and following the trail of the others.

 John Muir wrote in his journals of an occasion when a visiting artist named Billy Simms "went forth to sketch while I was among the glaciers, and got lost - was thirty-six hours without food".
 Mentally ailing Church of England mission priest Alexander Mackonochie died after getting lost on December 14, 1887, while walking in the Forest of Mamore, near Loch Leven, Scotland: the circumstances were later commemorated in a poem by William McGonagall.
 In September 2014, Soviet and Russian mathematician Alexey Chervonenkis got lost in Losiny Ostrov National Park; a later search operation found him dead near Mytishchi, a suburb of Moscow.